shawenyao/jekyll-now/_posts/2019-04-07-Market-Comovement-in-Equilibrium.md

 The comoving condition has profound implications beyond simply everything moving together.

-In fact, covariation with the market will not only become the exclusive systematic risk factor, but the sole source of risk in general as well.
-The value, size or momentum factors that are prevalent in the market today will not longer deliver excess return.
-Bearing the market risk will be able to fully explain of variation in the expected return.

 Everyday, market draws a random number $r$ out of some unknown distribution, which becomes the market return of the day.
 At the end of the day,
 * every risky asset goes up or down simultaneously by certain amount such that each delivers the same return $r$
-* the weights of risky asset remain unchanged indefinitely *
+* the weights of risky asset remain unchanged indefinitely
+* any deviation from such norm will result in either excess demand or supply of certain assets, and thus violates our prerequisite of market equilibrium

+Under such condition, covariation with the market will not only become the exclusive systematic risk factor, but the sole source of risk in general as well.
+The value, size or momentum factors that are prevalent in the market today will not longer deliver excess return.
+Bearing the market risk will be able to fully explain of variation in the expected return.
+Earning surprise of one company will hit the market as a whole, regardless of how detached every company's business models are.

 ## A Self-fulfilling Prophecy